 -a mother’s coaching of her daughter to make false sexual abuse outcries against her father were found to be reason enough to terminate her parental rights.
 This was done in violation of a prior court order and the supervised visitation rules that had been in place for that mother

-What is in the best interests of a child when it comes to terminating their parent’s parental rights?
+What is in the child's best interests when it comes to terminating their parent’s parental rights?

 What are the desires of your child?

-The age of your child will have an impact on how much the judge considers what your child wants when it comes to making a decision whether or not to maintain your parental rights to that child.
-The older your child is the more of an impact this factor should have on the judge.
-Keep in mind that courts have found that continued damaging consequences that your child suffered through from the time that your child spent with you are relevant when considering the desires of your child.
+Your child's age will impact how much the judge considers what your child wants when it comes to deciding whether or not to maintain your parental rights to that child.
+The older your child is, the more of an impact this factor should have on the judge.
+Keep in mind that courts have found that continued damaging consequences that your child suffered through from the time that your child spent with you are relevant when considering your child's desires.

 What are the emotional or physical needs of your child?

-This question will be asked by your judge in relation to emotional and physical dangers are that are posed by allowing you to retain your parental rights to this child.
-Criminal convictions (misdemeanor versus felony), the failure to protect your child from drug use due to your being incarcerated, allowing a lapse of their health insurance coverage and mere evidence of an improvement in their living conditions are examples of factors related to the emotional or physical needs of your child that will be considered.
+Your judge will ask this question about emotional and physical dangers that are posed by allowing you to retain your parental rights to this child.
+Criminal convictions (misdemeanor versus felony), the failure to protect your child from drug use due to your being incarcerated, allowing a lapse of their health insurance coverage, and mere evidence of an improvement in their living conditions are examples of factors related to the emotional or physical needs of your child that will be considered.